Python Dictionary as Switch Statement

 you use a dictionary to emulate switch statement.

-It is cool, but there is serious problems:
+It is cool, but there are problems:

 here's a simpler, more verbose, version, but the programer intention is clear, and much easier to understand.